Exhibition Policies and FAQs

 NOTE: Prospectuses for the Global Exhibitions are posted online about one year before the final application deadline.
 Sometimes slight changes are made to the prospectus - please make sure you periodically review the online version so you are aware of these updates.

 Who can enter a SAQA exhibition?

-You must be a current SAQA member to enter both All SAQA and Regional Calls for Entry.
+You must be a current SAQA member to enter both Global and Regional Calls for Entry.
 You do NOT have to be a Juried Artist member.
 Regional Calls require you to be affiliated with a region specified in the prospectus.
 Each member can select a primary and secondary region in their mySAQA profile.

 When can I enter a SAQA exhibition?

 Each SAQA Call for Entry will usually have a one month time period when entries are accepted online.
 Specifics will be included in the prospectus.
 The online entry forms will be available for viewing one month before the call opens.

 Do you offer translated versions of the Calls for Entry?

 We do offer translations of select SAQA Calls for Entry.
 Click on a flag below for details.
 Non-U.S. members should also be aware of SAQA Shipping Reimbursement Policy.

 What is the difference between a Call for Entry and a Call for Consideration?